Kaloor

-Kaloor is home to the largest stadium in the state, Jawaharlal Nehru Stadium.
-The stadium plays host to cricket and football tournaments and was one of the venues of the U-17 FIFA World Cup which was held in October 2017.
+Historically a residential locality, Kaloor developed into a major commercial and institutional center during the late 20th century as Kochi expanded.
+The neighborhood is best known as the location of Jawaharlal Nehru International Stadium, one of Kerala's largest sports venues and a major site for sporting, cultural, and entertainment events.
 Kaloor is also home to the Regional Centre of the Indira Gandhi National Open University (IGNOU).
 The suburb leads directly to the temple town suburb of Elamakkara and is the birthplace of Malayalam poet Vylopillil Sreedhara Menon.

-Mathrubhumi and Deshabhimani, two of Kerala's biggest media houses also have their head office around the vicinity of Kaloor.
+Mathrubhumi and Deshabhimani, two of Kerala's biggest media houses also have their offices in Kaloor.